Last reviewed: July 2, 2026

 How much weight can I expect to lose at different tirzepatide doses?

 Clinical trials found that participants using tirzepatide achieved roughly 18% weight loss at the 5 mg dose, 22% at the 10 mg dose, and 22% at the 15 mg dose after 68 weeks.
-Individual results vary significantly based on genetics, diet, exercise, and metabolism—which is why PlexusDx offers genetic testing to predict your likely response pattern.
+Individual results vary significantly based on genetics, diet, exercise, and metabolism—which is why PlexusDx offers genetic testing to provide pathway-level context (it does not predict your response).

 Does PlexusDx offer tirzepatide in other formats besides injections?

 Yes.
-PlexusDx compounded oral tirzepatide starts at $279 per month, while GLP-Squared Injection (tirzepatide plus semaglutide) begins at $249 monthly.
+PlexusDx compounded oral tirzepatide is $349/mo month-to-month (or $279/mo on the 6-month plan), while GLP-Squared Injection (tirzepatide plus semaglutide) is $289/mo month-to-month, or from $249/mo on the 6-month plan.
 All products are available nationwide without insurance or membership fees, and all are HSA/FSA eligible.

 What if I experience nausea at my current tirzepatide dose?